 Stonehill has an office of Health Services which is open from 8:30 am-4:30 pm.
 Stonehill student fees cover the cost of visits to the Health Services office.
 Insurance is necessary for some laboratory tests ordered at Health Services, diagnostic studies, local walk-in clinics, ambulance transportation, emergency room visits and specialty medical provider referrals.

-Stonehill College requires all international students to purchase the Student Health Insurance Plan (SHIP) and will include the cost of this insurance in the students’ bill.
-The Student Health Insurance Plan is underwritten by Harvard Pilgrim Health Care Insurance Company (HPHC) and is managed by Gallagher Student Health and Special Risk which is located in Quincy, Massachusetts.
+Stonehill College requires all international students to purchase the Stonehill Health Insurance Plan (SHIP) and will include the cost of this insurance in the each student's bill.
+The Student Health Insurance Plan is underwritten by Blue Cross Blue Shield of Massachusetts (BCBS) and managed by Gallagher Student Health & Special Risk, which is located in Quincy, Massachusetts.